Recurrence Relations and Dispersive Techniques for Precision Multi-Loop Calculations: Roadmap to two-Loop calculations

 \section{Roadmap to two-Loop calculations}

-As we can see from the previous chapters we have successfully represented one-loop (up to multiplicity four) integrals with an arbitrary tensor rank using recurrence and dispersive methods.
-In addition we where able to reduce higher multiplicity PV functions to two-point result.
-Finally, we have adopted dispersive technique introduced in \citep{AA1}-\citep{AB19} to subtracted two-point functions.
-Now we have analytical results for PV functions with polynomial terms in $k^{2}$ and dispersive term carrying propagator like structure $\propto\frac{1}{(s-k^{2}-i0)}$.
+As we can see from the previous sections we have successfully represented one-loop (up to multiplicity four) integrals with an arbitrary tensor rank using recurrence and dispersive methods.
+In addition, we were able to reduce higher multiplicity PV functions to tthe wo-point result.
+Finally, we have adopted the dispersive technique introduced in \citep{AA1}-\citep{AB19} to subtracted two-point functions.
+Now we have analytical results for PV functions with polynomial terms in $k^{2}$ and the dispersive term carrying a propagator-like structure $\propto\frac{1}{(s-k^{2}-i0)}$.
 This particular representation is most valuable for applications in two-loop calculations for any possible particle physics models.
-First, if we consider $\left(j+2\right)$-point Feynman graph as an insertion (index $\left(j+2\right)$ means that we have $j$ number of external and two internal legs in the insertion) into the two-loop topology (see Fig.~\ref{Fig-two-loop-gen}), then polynomial terms in external or second loop momenta will be a part of the numerator algebra and dispersive contribution will be treated as an additional propagator in the second loop integral.
+It is worth mentioning that, in this section, we will consider only planar topology for the two-loop graphs.
+In the case of non-planar graphs, we can re-arrange momenta in the loop integral and reduce the result to the dispersive representation considered in \citep{AACR}.
+First, if we consider a $\left(j+2\right)$-point Feynman graph as an insertion (index $\left(j+2\right)$ means that we have $j$ number of external and two internal legs in the insertion) into the two-loop planar topology (see Fig.~\ref{Fig-two-loop-gen}), then polynomial terms in external or second-loop momenta will be a part of the numerator algebra and the dispersive contribution will be treated as an additional propagator in the second-loop integral.